d15rup7or/Labs/Inclusiveness: 1/README.md

 * SSH (22/TCP)
 * HTTP (80/TCP)

-Having the SSH version, there is not much information to gather.
+Having the SSH version, there is not much more information to gather.

 ## 2.